syleshgupta/Git_Profile/README.md

 - 👀 I like exploring things in data science.
 - 🌱 I'm currently improving my skills in Python, machine learning, and deep learning.
 - 📫 𝐌𝐚𝐢𝐥 𝐌𝐞 : sravantummalapalli@gmail.com
-- Fact about me: I like eating out and traveling to different places.
+- Fact about me: Still searching

 <!---
 SravanTummalapalli/SravanTummalapalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.